-Network Infrastructure Design II

-This advanced course provides students with additional opportunity to practice designing and implementing network infrastructures.
+NTW375 CREDITS: 3 PREREQUISITE(S): NTW275 Network Infrastructure Design II Q This advanced course provides students with additiona l opportunity to practice designing and implementi ng network infrastructures.
 Building upon concepts learned and practiced in NTW275, this course provides more complex scenarios requiring more advanced infrastructure design techniques and technologies.
+The concepts and labs o f this course will be lavered upon each other such t hat by course completion a best upon concepts learned and practiced in NTW275, this course provides more complex scenarios requiring more advanced infrastructure design techniques and technologies.
 The concepts and labs of this course will be layered upon each other such that by course completion a best practice-based multi-site networking project will have been built.
 This course will prepare students to evaluate, design and implement network engineering best practices.